larme/Faster_SGEMM_CUDA/README.md

 The matrix size is hardcoded as 4096 in sgemm.cu

-Performance may vary with software versions.
+Performance may vary with hardware configuration and software versions.
 I used CUDA 11.8.

 How the new kernel works: